Minds Team

 https://getminds.ai/_openapi.jsonOpenAPI 3.1.0 JSON spec.
 Feed this into any generator.

-The spec only includes endpoints under /api/v1/**.
-Internal endpoints (admin, debug, cron, MCP, etc.) are filtered out.
+The spec only includes public /api/v1/** endpoints that declare OpenAPI metadata.
+Internal endpoints (admin, debug, cron, MCP, etc.) are excluded.

 Authentication